williamcaseylucas/trello-clone/my-app/README.md

 - yarn add lodash (allows us to change tab title to reflect page)
 - yarn add @hello-pangea/dnd
 - yarn add @tanstack/react-query
+- yarn add date-fns

+# audit logs

+- adding a model for the audit log
+- /lib create-audit-log was created
+- in /actions/create-card/index.ts we use this when creating a card
+- use enums for ACTIONS and ENTITY_TYPE
+- in api/cards/[cardId]
+- Tanstack query example in /components/modals/card-modal/index.tsx
+- generate log message so we don't have to everytime (inside of /lib folder)

 # React Tanstack